7th Arkansas Infantry Regiment: Battles

-Toward the end of the war, ten depleted Arkansas regiments, including the 7th Arkansas, were lumped together as the 1st Arkansas Consolidated Infantry, April 9, 1865.
+On April 9, 1865; ten depleted Arkansas regiments, including the 7th Arkansas, were consolidated to form the 1st Consolidated Arkansas Infantry Regiment.

-Battle flags
+Regimental colors

-At least three flags attributed to the 6th & 7th Consolidated Infantry Regiment are known to exist.
+At least three colors of the 6th and 7th Arkansas Infantry Regiment are known to exist.

-A Confederate 2nd national flag of the combined 6th & 7th Arkansas Infantry. currently in the Missouri State archives in Columbia, Missouri.
+National Color of the 6th and 7th Arkansas Infantry Regiment. currently in the Missouri State archives in Columbia, Missouri.
 When examined in 1978, it consisted of a 40 1/2" x 76 1/2" white bunting field with a red canton bearing an unedged 3 1/2" wide St. Andrew's cross bearing thirteen white cotton stars, those on the arms 3 1/2" across their points, the center 5" across its points, applied to the reverse and cut away on the obverse (reverse side accordingly 1/2" larger in diameter.)
 The white field bears the following inscriptions: (upper- in outline scrolls) "6th and 7th/ARK/REG'T" (middle) "God & Our Country"; (lower) "SHILOH.
 PERRYVILLE.
 MURFREESBORO.", all in red painted lettering.
 This flag dates no earlier than May 1863 and was probably a "parade" flag used briefly between May and June 1863, however no firm history survives regarding it.